reactjs/react.dev/content/community/team.md

 Brian studied art in the college, and did programming on the side to pay for his education.
 Eventually, he realized that he enjoys working on open source.
 Brian has one [one-person band](https://soundcloud.com/brianvaughn/) and two [two-person](https://soundcloud.com/pilotlessdrone) [bands](https://soundcloud.com/pinwurm).
 He also takes care of the cutest cat in the world.

-### Dan Abramov
+### Dan Abramov {#dan-abramov}

 ![Dan Abramov](../images/team/gaearon.jpg)

 [@gaearon on GitHub](https://github.com/gaearon) &middot; [@dan_abramov on Twitter](https://twitter.com/dan_abramov)

 Dan got into programming after he accidentally discovered Visual Basic inside Microsoft PowerPoint.
-He has found his true calling in turning [Sebastian](#sebastian-markbåge)'s tweets into long-form blog posts.
+He has found his true calling in turning [Sebastian](#sebastian-markbage)'s tweets into long-form blog posts.
 Dan occasionally wins at Fortnite by hiding in a bush until the game ends.

-### Dominic Gannaway
+### Dominic Gannaway {#dominic-gannaway}

 ![Dominic](../images/team/trueadm.jpg)